krosepulham/showcase/README.md

 # showcase
 This repository was made as a place to put some code I was proud of to show to someone who is kind enough to be writing me a letter of recommendation.
 In this readme, I'll describe each of files.
+All of the .html files are html output from the .rmd files.

 ## monte_carlo_meta_cv.R